 In countries that screen routinely for group B Strep, such as the United States, the incidence has fallen dramatically since the introduction of prevention strategies:

 US Data Image reference: adapted from Jordan HT, Farley MM, Craig A, et al. Revisiting the need for vaccine prevention of late-onset neonatal group B streptococcal disease.
 Pediatr Infect Dis J 2008;27:1057-64.

 As the graph shows very clearly, intravenous antibiotics given in labour against group B Strep infection have been hugely effective at reducing the incidence of early-onset group B Strep infection, but have had no impact on late-onset group B Strep infection.
-The rate in the US has fallen still further after 2008.
-For 2014, the US rate for early onset GBS infection was 0.24 per 1,000 live births and for late onset 0.27 (click here).
+The rate of early-onset GBS infections in the US has fallen still further after 2008.
+For 2015, the US rate for early onset GBS infection was 0.23 per 1,000 live births and for late onset 0.34 (click here).
 For 2014-5 in the UK and Republic of Ireland, the rates were 0.57 for early-onset and 0.37 for late onset per 1,000 live births respectively.

 For the data series published by Public Health England and its predecessors on the incidence of GBS bacteraemia (GBS detected from the blood) from 2001 onwards, please click here.